 This option enables optimizations for speed and disables some optimizations that increase code size and affect speed.
 To limit code size, this option enables global optimization which includes data-flow analysis, code motion, strength reduction and test replacement, split-lifetime analysis, and instruction scheduling.
 This option also disables inlining of some intrinsics.
-If -O1 is specified, -Os option would be default enabled.
-In O1 option, the compiler auto-vectorization is disabled.
-If your application are sensitive to the code size, you may choose O1 option.
+If -O1 is specified, then by default the -Os option will also be enabled which focuses on optimizations that do not increase code size.
+When using the O1 option, the compiler's auto-vectorization functionality is disabled.

 This option tells the compiler to assume that the program adheres to ISO C Standard aliasability rules.
 If your program adheres to these rules, then this option allows the compiler to optimize more aggressively.
 If it doesn't adhere to these rules, it can cause the compiler to generate incorrect code.
 Enable this option only when your program adheres to ISO C Standard alias ability rules.

-A common tip for this step is, you may try to compile your application with both O2 and O3 option, and use the option which can get higher performance.
+A common tip for this step is, you may try to compile your application with both the O2 and O3 options, and use the option which provides higher performance.

-If you have a specific target processor for your application, you can use option -x<code> to enable the processor-specific optimizations.
+If you have a specific target processor for your application, you can use option -x<code> (Linux*) or /Qx<code> (Windows*) to enable the processor-specific optimizations.
 This option tells the compiler which processor features it may target, including which instruction sets and optimizations it may generate.
 It also enables optimizations in addition to Intel® feature-specific optimizations.